Like That (Future, Metro Boomin and Kendrick Lamar song): Responses

 On April 5, on his mixtape Might Delete Later, J. Cole would go on to diss Lamar on the song "7 Minute Drill".
-2 days later, Cole would go on to apologize to Lamar for the diss and later deleted the track from all streaming platforms.
+2 days later, Cole would go on to apologize to Lamar for the diss and later remove the track from all streaming platforms.

-On April 13, a diss track by Drake, unofficially titled by fans as "Push Ups" or "Drop and Give Me 50", leaked on social media, targeting Future, Metro Boomin, Lamar, the Weeknd and Rick Ross.
+On April 13, a diss track by Drake, unofficially titled by fans as "Push Ups" or "Drop and Give Me 50", leaked on social media, targeting Future, Metro Boomin, Lamar, the Weeknd, and Rick Ross.
 Two versions of the track were leaked, the first containing a sample of Junior M.A.F.I.A.'s track "Get Money", most famously sampled in rapper Tupac Shakur's diss track "Hit 'Em Up", and the latter omitting the sample and adding an extended sung outro.
 On April 19, Drake officially released the latter version as "Push Ups".

 On April 19, the same day as "Push Ups" was officially released, Drake posted a second diss track targeted at Lamar, titled "Taylor Made Freestyle", to his Instagram and Twitter profiles.
 The track featured AI vocals of Tupac Shakur and Snoop Dogg, as well as references to Taylor Swift's album The Tortured Poets Department, which was released on the same day.
 The track would later be deleted from Drake's profiles due to a lawsuit threat from Shakur's estate over the unauthorized use of the late rapper's AI vocals.

 Remix

 On April 20, 2024, the "Like That Remix" featuring Kanye West and Ty Dolla Sign, known collectively as ¥$, was previewed on radio stations.
 It was later played in full on Justin LaBoy's podcast, The Download.
 The remix was released the following day on West's website, Yeezy.com, as a video file that simply shows the song's cover with the song playing in the background.
 The song was later released on West's YouTube channel.

 Lamar is absent from this remix.
-The remix features new vocals from the Inter Milan ultras, who West refers to as the "Hooligans."
-They were also featured on the duo's 2024 hit song "Carnival" from their debut collaborative album, Vultures 1, and would further collaborate with West on further endeavors, most recently on the single "Heil Hitler" (2025), from his upcoming thirteenth studio album In a Perfect World.
-The remix also features additional production from the Legendary Traxster.
+The remix features new vocals from the Inter Milan Ultras, who West refers to as the "Hooligans".
+They were also featured on ¥$'s 2024 hit song "Carnival" from their debut album, Vultures 1.